-Bread and butter pudding is such a classic British dessert that it’s hard to think of anything better to serve up after a Sunday roast or as a dinner party pudding.
+Bread and butter pudding is such a classic British dessert that it’s hard to think of anything better to serve up after a Sunday roast or as a dinner party dessert.
 It’s rich, creamy and a little bit boozy thanks to the addition of Baileys liqueur in this recipe.
-It’s a great way to use up any bread you’ve got left over and want to use up before it goes off too.
+It’s a great way to use up any bread you’ve got left over before it goes off too.

 - 100g butter, softened, plus extra for greasing